 No one complained about the course maps so I'm keeping them.
-Both the 5K and 10K courses will run North along Magruder Branch Trail.
-The 5K course will turn left at Sweepstakes Rd. while the 10K course will cross it, run west along Valley Park Dr., go through the townhouse community at Damascus Park Ln and back to the trail and to the park.
+The 5K course will run North along Magruder Branch Trail, turn left at Sweepstakes Rd. and Cutsail, follow a grassy and wooded path for a short time and head back to the trail and to the park.

 In the winter of 2010, a group of friends noticed that the upcoming 9/11 would fall on a Saturday and decided to try to use the opportunity to unite the community and local businesses to create an appropriate, fun, family friendly event, respectful of the horrific events that occurred that day just 9 years earlier and hopefully give something back to those who serve by raising needed money for Disabled American Veterans.
 The Damascus Freedom 5K was born.